kanryu/quickviewer/HowToBuild.md

 If you has setuped Qt SDK as 'msvc2015' or 'msvc2015_64', the distribution package is automatically generated.
 By running "jom install".

-You can custom build step.
+You can add a custom build step.
 Edit the Release build, add new build step, enter 'install' into 'Argument of Make'.

 If you has setuped Qt SDK as 'mingw53_32'.
 Also you can build.
 Since there is no script of the distribution package, I want you to create it yourself.